Suspect in killing of New York police officer was wanted man

 Justice Edward McLaughlin, who transferred Howard’s case to drug court, said he was “certain” he had made the right call given the information at the time.

 “If there’s a way to recapture a guy’s life, isn’t that an appropriate thing to try?”
-McLaughlin said in an interview with Reuters.
+McLaughlin said in an interview.
 “It’s not like I flipped a coin.
 I didn’t have a crystal ball, and I did not know what would happen a year later.”

-Howard was formally charged with murder late on Wednesday, as well as robbery for taking a man’s bicycle at gunpoint just before the shooting, police said.
-He was expected to be arraigned in a Manhattan courtroom on Wednesday night.

 A native of Guyana, Holder, 33, was a third-generation police officer whose father and grandfather served in that country.